kodi-pvr/pvr.dvbviewer/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/5120/badge.svg)](https://scan.coverity.com/projects/5120)

 # DVBViewer PVR
-DVBViewer PVR client addon for [Kodi](http://kodi.tv)
+DVBViewer PVR client addon for [Kodi](https://kodi.tv)

 supporting streaming of Live TV & Recordings, EPG, Timers.

 ## Build instructions

 When building the addon you have to use the correct branch depending on which version of Kodi you're building against.
-For example, if you're building the `master` branch of Kodi you should checkout the `master` branch of this repository.
+If you want to build the addon to be compatible with the latest kodi `master` commit, you need to checkout the branch with the current kodi codename.
 Also make sure you follow this README from the branch in question.

 ### Linux